The Freetrade SIPP

 1. Introduction

-This is a pension plan that allows you to save for retirement in a tax effective way with the potential to invest in a wide range of investments.
+The Freetrade SIPP is a pension plan that allows you to save for retirement in a tax-effective way, with the potential to invest in a wide range of investments.

-This document sets out the main Terms and Conditions of the Freetrade SIPP that operates under the Scheme.
-They are subject to the provisions of the Trust Deed and Rules.
-If there is any inconsistency between the details set out in this document and the provisions of the Trust Deed and Rules, the Trust Deed and Rules prevail.
-You can ask us for a copy of the Trust Deed and Rules.
+This document sets out the main terms and conditions of the pension plan that operates under the Freetrade SIPP Scheme.
+Gaudi Trustees Limited is the Trustee of the Scheme.
+Platform One Limited is the Scheme Administrator and will administer the Freetrade SIPP in accordance with the Scheme Trust Deed and Rules.
+The Terms and Conditions are subject to the provisions of the Trust Deed and Rules.
+If there is any inconsistency between the terms in this document and the provisions of the Trust Deed and Rules, the Trust Deed and Rules prevail.
+You can ask Freetrade for a copy of the Trust Deed and Rules.

-Your application to join the pension plan confirms your agreement to these Terms and Conditions.
+Your application to join the pension plan confirms your agreement to these SIPP Terms.

-These Terms and Conditions, together with your application form and any other documents specified in the application declaration, form a legally binding agreement between you and Gaudi Regulated Services Limited and Gaudi Trustees Limited.
+These SIPP Terms, together with your completed application, form a legally binding agreement between you and us (Platform One Limited and Gaudi Trustees Limited).

-Where the terms in these Terms and Conditions conflict with Freetrade’s Terms and Conditions, the terms set out in these Terms and Conditions shall prevail.
+Where these SIPP Terms conflict with Freetrade’s Terms and Conditions, the terms set out in these SIPP Terms shall prevail.

 2. Understanding this document

-2.1 Certain terminology is used throughout these Terms and Conditions; unless otherwise stated the meaning of the words are defined below.
+2.1 Certain terminology is used throughout these SIPP Terms; unless otherwise stated the meaning of the words are defined below.

 The word(s) used